murdinc/lcdata/README.md

 # lcdata

-**Lieutenant Commander Data** — A declarative agentic LLM execution engine.
+A declarative agentic LLM execution engine.
 Drop a folder into `nodes/`, write a JSON config, and the engine exposes it as a REST + WebSocket API endpoint.
 No code changes.
 No recompile.
 Nodes compose into pipelines with conditional branching, parallel execution, loops, and fan-out — all in JSON.

-Same spirit as the rest of the stack: single Go binary, JSON config files, Chi router, JWT auth, Cobra CLI.
+Built as a single Go binary with a file-first design: the binary is the engine, `nodes/` is the content.

 ---